Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling cohomologies

 An identification of the $0$-cochains and of the boundary map is checked similarly. \end{proof}

-\begin{rem} In the discussion above, we described the groupoid cohomology of $\Omega \rtimes \R^d$ (or its reduction on a transversal $\Xi$) using two resolutions: one involving continuous functions and one involving transversally locally constant functions.
-It is an element of folklore that these cohomologies are isomorphic to the already investigated weak and strong cohomologies---not just in dimension~$1$.
-For example, one can see $\Omega$ as a model for the classifying space of the reduction of $\Omega \rtimes \R^d$ to $\Xi$~\cite{Hunton-talk}.
+\begin{rem} What was actually described, in the discussion above, was the groupoid cohomology of $\Omega \rtimes \R^d$ (or its reduction on a transversal $\Xi$) using two resolutions: one involving continuous functions and one involving transversally locally constant functions.
+It is an element of folklore (which was explained to us by John Hunton~\cite{Hunton-talk}) that these cohomologies are isomorphic to the already investigated weak and strong cohomologies---not just in dimension~$1$.
+For example, one can see $\Omega$ as a model for the classifying space of the reduction of $\Omega \rtimes \R^d$ to $\Xi$.
 However, caution should be exercised as there is more than one groupoid cohomology theory and not all theories give isomorphic cohomology groups for a groupoid and its reduction.
-This is why we gave the explicit isomorphisms at least for $H^1$.
+This is why explicit isomorphisms were given, at least for $H^1$.

-In light of Theorem \ref{thm:allsame}, we will henceforth usually write $H^1_s(\Omega;\R^d)$ and $H^1_w(\Omega;\R^d)$ for the strong and weak first cohomology groups, keeping in mind that we have many pictures for describing these groups. \end{rem}
+In light of Theorem \ref{thm:allsame}, we will henceforth usually write $H^1_s(\Omega;\R^d)$ and $H^1_w(\Omega;\R^d)$ for the strong and weak first cohomology groups, keeping in mind that at least in the FLC case, there are many pictures for describing these groups. \end{rem}

 The following result will be used a few times.
-In one-dimensional tiling spaces, it is essentially the classical Gottchalk-Hedlund Theorem.
-In higher dimensions, it can be deduced from generalizations of the Gottschalk-Hedlund Theorem.
+In one-dimensional tiling spaces, it is essentially the classical Gottchalk--Hedlund Theorem.
+In higher dimensions, it can be deduced from generalizations of the Gottschalk--Hedlund Theorem.
 A direct proof in a related setting (with FLC tilings and cochains that are assumed to be closed and strongly PE) may be found in~\cite{KS14}. \begin{prop} A $1$-cocycle $\alpha$ is a $1$-coboundary if and only if it is bounded.
 In the terminology of dynamical cohomology, a $1$-cocycle is a $1$-coboundary if and only if for some $x$ (equivalently, for all $x$), the map $v \mapsto \alpha(x,v)$ is bounded. \end{prop}

 We end this discussion on cohomology by providing an explicit isomorphism between the dynamical $H^1$ groups and the de~Rham $H^1$ groups which Kellendonk defined using pattern-equivariant forms.